WebDevBernard/ICBC_E-Stamp_Tool/README.md

     <td><img src="https://github.com/WebDevBernard/ICBC_E-Stamp_Tool/blob/main/images/transaction_timestamp.png" alt="Transaction Timestamp Area" /></td>
   </tr>
   <tr>
-    <td align="center">The highlighted area shows where the script checks if it is an ICBC policy.</td>
+    <td align="center">The highlighted area shows where the script checks if it is an ICBC policy document.</td>
   </tr>
 </table>

 If you are trying to build something similar, I've included a script that will write all the coordinates into a txt file.
 Just install tabulate, pymupdf and run the script at the end here.
-This script will scan all the pdfs in your Downloads folder.
-If you would like it to read from a different folder, change the input_dir to your preferred folder.

 ```bash
 pip install tabulate pymupdf